Part of the LoanMax Title Loans chain · locations

 LoanMax Title Loans is appropriate for employed individuals with vehicle equity facing genuine short-term emergencies who cannot access traditional credit and can repay within weeks.
 The critical caveat: title loans carry repossession risk and are explicitly not suitable as ongoing financial solutions; borrowers must have realistic repayment ability and should seek credit counseling before proceeding.

-• Workers with vehicle equity who need emergency cash within 24-48 hours
+• Workers with vehicle equity researching emergency-cash options within 24-48 hours

 • Borrowers with poor credit unable to qualify for personal loans or credit cards